 Cauliflower “Fried Rice”

-I posted this Cilantro Lime Cauliflower “Rice” a while back, and it was a huge hit.
+I posted this Cilantro Lime Cauliflower “Rice” recipe a while back, and it was a huge hit.
 So I decided to play around with that recipe and make this Asian version to go with the Orange Chicken I posted yesterday, and my husband (who detests cauliflower) was pretty amazed how the meal turned out.
 The portions are generous and you get a serving or two of vegetables into your diet.

 How do you make cauliflower into rice?